Plant Spacing Calculator

 When should I use the Plant Spacing Calculator?

 Use it when your task matches one of these common needs: Estimate annual flowers for a rectangular bed.
 Compare square and staggered planting patterns.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Plant Spacing Calculator doing with my inputs?

 In plain language: The calculator converts bed dimensions to inches, fits rows and columns from plant spacing, and uses tighter row spacing for a triangular staggered pattern.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Plant Spacing Calculator inputs mean?